tavmurphy1/HashMap-ADT-Implementation/README.md

 # Hashmap ADT Project Description

-This project represents an implementation two forms of Hashmap ADT utilizing Separate Chaining and Open Addressing collision handling.

-This project does not utilize any pre-built Python data structures such as lists or dictionaries.

 Hash Map: An efficient data structure for fast lookups, insertions, and deletions based on keys.

+This is an implementation two forms of Hashmap ADT, utilizing Separate Chaining and Open Addressing collision handling, respectively.

+I chose not to utilize any pre-built Python data structures such as lists or dictionaries.
+Instead The Hashmap ADT is built using custom DynamicArray, StaticArray, and LinkedList ADTs.

 This implementation supports both:
+**

-Separate Chaining (SC): Handles collisions by using linked lists at each hash table index.
+Separate Chaining (SC): Handles collisions by using linked lists at each hash table index.**
+**

-Open Addressing (OA): Handles collisions by probing for an empty slot in the hash table.
+Open Addressing (OA): Handles collisions by probing for an empty slot in the hash table.**

 # Key Features